skymochulsky/Support-Tickets/.github/ISSUE_TEMPLATE/liquidity-mining---rewards-issue.md

 <Please write here details on the claim transactions (amount, pairs and date) and the links to those transactions.>.

 **Sif address**
-<Please write here your sif address>.
+-Please write here your sif address-.

 **Expected Reward amount / Received amount**
 <Please write here details on the rewards amounts you were expecting.>.